polfeliu/cantata/README.md

 ### On Change With Repetitions
 Signals with attribute _GenSigSendType = OnChangeWithRepetition_ send the messages similary as _OnChange_ but, after the value is changed (and sent) the signal is sent N times at a fast rate, thus the message is sent N+1 times.
-This fast rate is defined in the message attribute _GenMsgCycleTime_ and number of times the message is sent is set with _GenMsgNrOfRepetition_.
+This fast rate is defined in the message attribute _GenMsgCycleTimeFast_ and number of times the message is sent is set with _GenMsgNrOfRepetition_.
 ![alt text](test/Screenshots/OnChangeWithRepetitions.png)

 Example: Same as before